GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

 staticFor< int, 0, N >( f );
 ```

-which is results in the following sequence of function calls:
+which results in the following sequence of function calls:

 ```cpp
 f( std::integral_constant< 0 >{} );